MarieCHal/ft_transcendence/excalidraw/WellcomPage.md

-# AvatarBotton
+# AvatarButton
 - optionel
 - if select
     ??

-# LoginBotton PswBotton
+# LoginBotton PwdButton
 - link with intra 42
 -